HexaEightTeam/HexaEight_Tokens/README.md

   1. Copy the contents of [HexaEight_Token_Issuer.hic file](https://github.com/HexaEightTeam/HexaEight_Tokens/blob/main/win_x64/HexaEight_Token_Issuer.hic) and paste it in the box titled "Paste HexaEight Issued Certificate Token Below"

-  2. Get the Hash of the Executable using a tool or use powershell commannd annd Paste It in the box titled "Paste your File Hash".
+  2. Get the Hash of the Executable using a tool or use powershell command annd Paste It in the box titled "Paste your File Hash".

 ```
 PS C:\tokens> Get-FileHash .\HexaEight_Token_Issuer.exe -Algorithm SHA512 | Format-List